tuanphung2308/better-auth-ui/README.md

 ## AuthCard Props

+You can customize the AuthCard component by passing the following props:

 | Prop Name         | Type                                                                 | Description                                                                                       | Default Value               |
 |-------------------|----------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|-----------------------------|
 | authClient        | `AuthClient`                                                         | The authentication client instance.                                                               | Required                    |